Ciasterix/PED_Reddit_WallStreetBets/README.md

 After the analysis, we carried out feature engineering by creating various attributes such as title and body length, type and number of emoticons, sentiment, LDA topic, and publication time as a number of minutes/hours/days since the beginning of the analysed period.
 A total of 50 different features were created.

 ## Phase 2: Image Attributes
+# Image features
+In this stage we created features from the images.
+Unfortunately some of them have been removed and replaced with placeholder.
+Images from i.redd.it were downloaded using the Reddit API.
+For images from outside Reddit, we used this library: https://github.com/mikf/gallery-dl

+After a brief analysis of what is actually in the images, we created the following features:
+- Placeholders (binary feature) whether a post had an image but it was removed and replaced with a placeholder
+- Mean, median, standar deviation and quantiles values in grayscale and for each of the RGB channels and SV channels from HSV color representation
+- BagOfVisualWords - created by clustering the feature vectors obtained from the SIFT descriptor
+- Using pretrained Neural Networks to extract features - https://tfhub.dev/google/imagenet/mobilenet_v1_025_128/feature_vector/5
+- Features created on text extracted from images using pytesseract